tom-howard/com2009/docs/course/assignment2/README.md

 ### Submissions

 Before you get started on any of the tasks, **as a team** you'll need to create a single ROS package and host this on GitHub (which you'll do in [the Week 1 Lab Session](./getting-started.md)).
 You can then add all the necessary functionality for each task as you go along.
 On each of the submission deadlines (as summarised above and detailed on Blackboard) we will pull your team's work from your GitHub repo.
+[See here for further details](./assessment.md).

 !!! note
     You should work on each task **as a team**, and create only **one** ROS package/GitHub repo **per team** for this assignment.